Published Dec 07

 Now that you’re geared up, you’re ready to hit the trails!

 If you’ve never skied before, you’ll need to decide on what technique you are going to attempt to learn.
 The good news is that both freestyle and classic techniques are allowed on the Snow Bear trails.
 The classic method involves moving your skis parallel to one another, and the skate method is true to its name and is similar to skating.

 For novice skiers, we recommend the classic method.
 This technique is easier to pick up, provides a slower pace, and requires less physical effort.
 (Pro tip: if you’re going skiing without someone to teach you, look up a few technique videos the night before!)

 Once you’re on the trails, take note of the signs marking the various routes you can take.
 If you’re just getting the hang of gliding forward, choose the beginner trails.
 These paths are mostly flat, making it easier to move along.

 After you’re done with your skiing adventure for the day, you’ll want to return to the Nepisiguit River Company!
 Inside, there is a room where you can warm up after being out in the cold.
-With Covid regulations in mind, there is currently a maximum capacity of 10 people allowed in the room at a time (not counting staff), and the tables are spaced out to allow for social distancing.

 Cross-country skiing may look easy, but it is quite the workout!
 Afterwards, you’ll want to find a relaxing way to spend the rest of your winter day.
 We recommend cozying up and refuelling by taking a visit to one of our local coffee shops!